 Innocent Drinks approached us with a very ambitious bespoke water special effect brief which involved breaking a Guinness World Record.

-We were set the task of creating the World’s Largest sprinkler, a full working replica of your standard garden lawn sprinkler and it had to be over 8m in length in order to qualify.
-Innocent then wanted to place the sprinkler in a London Park on a sunny weekend and let people cool off from the heat in the water.
+We were set the task of creating the World’s Largest Sprinkler – a full working replica of your standard garden lawn sprinkler, and it had to be over 8 meters in length in order to qualify.
+Innocent then wanted to place the sprinkler in a London park on a sunny weekend to let people cool off from the heat in the water.

 The project had a number of major milestones to overcome:

-- Construction of the sprinkler
+- Construction of the sprinkler.

-- Transporting such a large item
+- Transporting such a large item.

-- How to recycle the water, so that the sprinkler didn’t sit in a muddy puddle
+- How to recycle the water, so that the sprinkler didn’t sit in a muddy puddle.

-- Crowd Management / Health & Safety
+- Crowd Management / Health & Safety.

 The forecasters were right (for once) and London was bathed in sunshine with the mercury hitting 30+ degrees.

-The Guinness Book of Records staff came down, measured and authenticated the model.
-Innocent sampled thousands of drinks to locals in Victoria Park and to top off a perfect weekend Andy Murray won Wimbledon.
+The Guinness Book of Records staff came down, measured, and authenticated the model.
+Innocent sampled thousands of drinks to locals in Victoria Park and to top off a perfect weekend, Andy Murray won Wimbledon.